 Emergency Departments across the UK and Ireland are all facing significant pressures.
 This reflects an ever rising level of demand for Emergency Department (ED) care.

-In the last five years, the overall number of ED attendances in N Ireland has increased by 24%.
-Significantly, in this same period, there has been a 78% increase in the most seriously ill patients attending (patients triaged in categories 1&2).
+In the last five years, the overall number of ED attendances in N Ireland has increased by 13%.
+Significantly, in this same period, there has also been an increase in the most seriously ill patients attending (patients triaged in categories 1&2).

 These are often frail and elderly patients, who can require longer in-patient stays and then more complex social care packages when they are ready to leave hospital.
 These increases are on top of an already very busy system, and responding to spikes in pressures is increasingly more difficult.

 Therefore, there is a need to continue with our transformational plans for HSC in Northern Ireland.
-Inevitably this will mean reconfiguring services, investing in workforce, providing additional beds in key areas, and developing and enhancing community capacity all of which will require additional funding.
+Inevitably this will mean reconfiguring services, investing in workforce, providing additional beds in key areas, and developing and enhancing community capacity all of which requires additional funding.

 Whilst the number of beds is kept under constant review, increasing permanent beds to deal with seasonal pressures does not always represent the best use of resources or best meet patients’ needs.
 Patients, who are supported to return to a community or a home setting in a timely way once they are medically fit to leave hospital, will receive the ongoing care they require in the most appropriate place.
 They will also regain a level of independence quicker.
 This will help ensure those patients requiring a hospital bed can access it more quickly.

-It is anticipated that Emergency Departments and other urgent care services will continue to face pressures in the weeks ahead.
-This is expected at this time of year and is a similar position to the rest of the UK and Ireland.
+In the short term it is likely that Emergency Departments and other urgent care services will continue to face pressures in the months ahead.

 Our core focus is to assist people in avoiding hospital in the first place through helping them stay well.
 We are also working hard to ensure people, if they require hospital treatment, move quickly and safely through the hospital system and back into the community when their treatment in hospital has been completed.